Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Governing in Meereen:
-- The chapter opens with Daenerys Targaryen in the Great Pyramid of Meereen, surrounded by her trusted advisors, including Missandei, Grey Worm, and Ser Barristan Selmy.
+- The story continues with Daenerys Targaryen in the Great Pyramid of Meereen, surrounded by her trusted advisors, including Missandei, Grey Worm, and Ser Barristan Selmy.
 - Daenerys wrestles with the challenges of ruling a city plagued by rebellions, as the Sons of the Harpy continue their relentless attacks against her Unsullied and allies.
 - She receives reports from her advisors about the latest developments and strategies to maintain control over the city.
 2. News of Tyrion's Arrival: